 Clinical Trials Unit Network Objectives

-Our network of Clinical Trials Units is guided by the strategic priorities set out in our Clinical Research Statement of Intent.
+Our network of core-funded Clinical Trials Units plays a key role in delivering against the strategic priorities set out in our Clinical Research Statement of Intent.

 Maintain a broad portfolio that maximises patient impact